ipta/pulsar-clock-corrections/tempo/clock/time_wsrt.dat.md

 2023-12-07 20:29:37.655 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1928-e5omy2ev appears to be out of order
 2023-12-14 20:29:33.906 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1915-y4akqfn9 appears to be out of order
 2023-12-21 20:29:34.916 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1821-u_7ghfeo appears to be out of order
+2023-12-28 20:29:25.846 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1937-w51qchpk appears to be out of order
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_wsrt.dat.log)